jara001/f1tenth-rules/rules_v3.md

 - Only inspected and approved car can be used in the Qualification.
     - In case the team intends to use multiple cars during the competition, they have to qualify with all of them.

+- The car can qualify during a practice session.

 - The Qualification may be merged with Time Trial.
-    - In this case the obstacle avoidance capability has to be checked separately during a dedicated session. _Felix: or during open training?_
+    - In this case the obstacle avoidance capability has to be checked separately during a dedicated session, e.g., during Practice.

 - Teams register for a Qualification slot in a FCFS way.